ekke/stacked_pages_x/README.md

 * Navigation with Android bottom Back-key
 * navigation with Android Back Button in Titlebar (ToolBar)
 * Navigation with Buttons and Floating Action Button
+* Navigation with Shortcut (physical keyboard attached)
 * Management of StackView to implement business-logic - simplified with init() and cleanup() functions
 * Dark Theme and selecting primary and accent color from options menu in ToolBar

-Strings are marked as translatable, but not translated.
-See the first app to learn about i18n
+Strings are marked as translatable, but not translated yet.
+See the first app to learn about i18n.

 This second sample app is a simple app only to demonstrate navigation through stacked pages